more

 A Central Battery System should be installed instead of an Uninterruptible Power Supply (UPS) in larger buildings where a centralized power source is preferred.
 These systems are typically used for emergency lighting and power backup applications.
 It should be installed in a building if emergency lighting is the only backup power required, however, if other electronic equipment needs to be backed up in addition to emergency lighting, then a UPS should be installed.
 Similarly, a UPS should be installed in a building if the backup requirements are for electronic equipment other than emergency lighting.

-In addition, Central Battery Systems provide a reliable and scalable solution that can handle the power requirements of multiple devices throughout the building.
+In addition, Central Battery Systems provides a reliable and scalable solution that can handle the power requirements of multiple devices throughout the building.
 On the other hand, UPS systems are ideal for situations where continuous power supply is essential for critical devices.
 They are commonly deployed in data centres, hospitals, and other environments where even a momentary power failure or fluctuation can cause significant disruptions.

 Furthermore, CBSs are designed to adhere to a set of governmental standards, such as BS EN 50171, that require a minimum level of safety provided by a CBS to the life safety equipment that they are designed to support, hence their suitability for emergency lighting needs.